What is the MIND diet portion?

 • The MIND diet is about healthy, nutrient-rich foods, but it is not specifically for weight loss.
 Thus, if a person wants to lose weight, then they have to alter their diet in order to cut down their caloric intake while considering exercising at the same time.

-Conclusion: Is MIND Diet Plan Right for You?
+Conclusion: Is the MIND Diet Plan Right for You?